What Is the Xerox PrimeLink Printer Family? (Features and Cost)

 3 Differences Between Xerox PrimeLink Models

-Now that we’ve rolled through the differences between the Xerox product families, let’s look at the main factors that differentiate the models within the PrimeLink product catalog:
+Now that we’ve covered the differences between the Xerox product families, let’s examine the key factors that set the models apart in the PrimeLink product catalog.

 This was mentioned previously, but the two PrimeLink Series differ in the type of prints they can make.

-The PrimeLink C9065 and C9070 are the color printers in Xerox’s PrimeLink category, and the four machines that make up the B9100 Series are exclusively black-and-white printers and cannot print in color.
+The PrimeLink C9065, C9070, and the C9200 Series are the color printers in Xerox’s PrimeLink category.
+On the other hand, the four machines that make up the B9100 Series are exclusively black-and-white printers and cannot print in color.

 Another fundamental difference between the PrimeLink color and black-and-white printers is that the efficiency of the printer will increase as the model gets more advanced in the series.

-For example, the PrimeLink C9065 has a print speed of up to 65 pages per minute (ppm) in color and a print speed of up to 70 ppm in black-and-white.
+For example, the PrimeLink C9265 has a print speed of up to 65 pages per minute (ppm) in color and in black-and-white.

-The more advanced C9070 model has slightly more efficient print speeds of 70 ppm in color and 75 ppm in black-and-white.
+The more advanced C9270 model has slightly more efficient print speeds of 70 ppm in color and in black-and-white.

 The same logic applies to the PrimeLink B9100 Series, as well.